Blepharoplasty (Eyelid Surgery)

 While many of our patients have found that they need one or both of these procedures five to ten years prior to needing a facelift, blepharoplasty may also be performed in conjunction with a facelift and/or brow lift.

-This procedure usually takes between one and three hours to complete and is generally performed under local anesthesia with sedation or general anesthesia.
+This procedure usually takes between one and two hours to complete and is generally performed under local anesthesia with sedation or general anesthesia.
 Most of our patients elect this surgery on an outpatient basis and are able to begin reading in two to three days and return to work within seven to ten days.

 While we strive to minimize complications and maximize patient satisfaction, we would be remiss if we did not remind you that as with any surgery, there may be side effects and there are risks.
 These will be covered in detail during your consultation.

 American Society of Plastic Surgery’s Eyelid Surgery web page.